HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-MCCChronCondHealthConcern-intro.md

-This profile can be bound with any of the value sets found [MCC Condition Value Sets](https://build.fhir.org/ig/HL7/fhir-us-mcc/branches/master/mcc_chronic_condition_value_sets.html) to query for, fetch or record particular condition of interest as described in the scope of each condition value set.
+This profile can be bound with any of the value sets found [MCC Chronic Condition and Health Concern Value Sets](mcc_chronic_condition_value_sets.html) to query for, fetch or record particular condition of interest as described in the scope of each condition value set.

 ####  Profile Relationship Diagram example: Chronic Kidney Disease
 <table><tr><td><img src="Chronic Kidney Disease Profile Relationship Diagram V2.png" /></td></tr></table>